RiverReports logo

 • Yellow perch

-Blue Mesa is considered the best Kokanee salmon fishery in the United States and Colorado's premier trophy lake trout destination.
+Blue Mesa is one of the premier Kokanee salmon fisheries in the western U.S. and Colorado's top trophy lake trout destination.

 Fly Fishing Approach